Top 10 Funny facts about Paris © French Moments

 La tour Eiffel gondolée by Robert Doisneau, 1965

-If the iron structure is strong enough to face strong winds, it swayed 13 cm during a storm in 1999, which blew at 240 kph.
+If the iron structure is strong enough to withstand strong winds, it swayed 13 cm during a storm in 1999 that blew at 240 kph.

-As for the variation of ambient temperature, the top of the tower may shift away from the sun by as much as 18 cm which was recorded during the 1976 heatwave.
+As for the variation of ambient temperature, the top of the tower may shift away from the sun by as much as 18 cm, as was recorded during the 1976 heat wave.

 Top floor of the Eiffel Tower © French Moments